Westley Richards: Clothing and accessories

 From 2009 onwards, the company began to focus on branded clothing as well as firearms.
 They focused on the hunting and shooting communities, stating that professional shooters and social groups would benefit from another luxury clothing brand in this field.

 The product range includes bags and suitcases.
 Since the launch of the clothing and accessory lines, it is said that clothing now accounts for 50% of the company's turnover.

 Royal honours

 The company has a number of royal warrants, dating back to their first in 1840.
 Prince Albert was the issuer of the first warrant received by the company.
 Other royal warrants were issued by Queen Victoria, King Edward VII and King George V.

-The company also received a Royal Warrant in Persia, from Shah of Persia and the Royal family.
+The company also received a royal warrant in Persia, from the Shah of Persia and the royal family.
 The last of the warrants came in 1911, which was presented by King George V.